 Customer Code, customer code number.
 Description, short description to identify this Customer code.
 Enabled, enable/disable this Customer Code.

-4.3.5 Authorization Code
+6.3.5 Authorization Codes

-Code that gives privileges to make a call from any extension.
+Code that grants privileges to make a call from any extension, based on its Class of Service.